sgorawski/masters-thesis/README.md

 1. An RDS database (`db-rds.tf`).
 2. An Aurora Serverless v2 database (`db-aurora.tf`).

-Configurable: storage to allocate for the RDS database, in GB.
+Configurable: DB username, DB password storage to allocate for the RDS database, in GB.
 (Aurora is autoscaling.)

+Execute the Terraform project as described in Usage.
+See created databases under: https://eu-west-1.console.aws.amazon.com/rds/home (change region in settings if needed).

 ---